 Software such as E6 CONNECT, The Golf Club 2019, and Creative Golf may be connected to the Mevo+ unit through your PC’s Wi-Fi.

 Whether you plan on hitting indoors or outdoors, take out your longest club (driver) and ensure that you have enough clearance to make a full swing.

 The Mevo+ unit must be placed directly behind the ball position, 7-9 feet away outdoors and 8 feet away indoors.
 The camera of the Mevo+ should be lined up with your target line.

 You can properly align the Mevo+ through the FS Golf app — using the camera view, adjust the position and aim so that the line passes through the ball and is aligned with the target.

-Also ensure that the ball is resting no more than three inches higher than the bottom of the Mevo+ unit.
+Also ensure that the hitting surface (mat) is no more than three inches higher than the bottom of the Mevo+ unit.
 Ideally, the unit should be resting on the ground with a level surface between the unit and the hitting mat.
 When putting, the ball should be on the same level as the unit.